linode/docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-your-linode.md

 <hr>

-[CoreOS](https://coreos.com/) is a container-centric Linux distribution designed for clustered systems running in the cloud.
+CoreOS](https://coreos.com/) is a container-centric Linux distribution designed for clustered systems running in the cloud.
 With user applications running inside containers, the host system itself provides minimal functionality.
 This guide details installing CoreOS on a **KVM** Linode.
 If you're running a Xen Linode, you can [upgrade](/docs/platform/kvm#how-to-enable-kvm), but it is currently not possible to install CoreOS on a Xen Linode.

-CoreOS is not officially supported by Linode, so there are some limitations to using it in comparision to the Linux images provided in the Linode Manager.
-See [Caveats](#caveats) for more details.
+CoreOS is not officially supported by Linode so there are limitations to using it in comparision to the Linux images provided in the Linode Manager.

+*   The CoreOS installer will create a partition table on the disk image which will interfere with the [Linode Backup](/docs/platform/backup-service) service because the disk image will not be directly mountable.

+*   Unlike the case with most partitioned images, you *will* be able to resize the disk image holding a CoreOS system; however, it can only grow, not shrink.
+CoreOS will resize its root partition to fill the disk on next boot.

 {: .caution}
 >These instructions perform **destructive** operations on your Linode!
 You should not attempt to install CoreOS on a Linode with data you want to preserve.
 You may wish to [use a second Linode](/docs/security/recovering-from-a-system-compromise#using-a-second-linode) and transfer your data after installation.